- Your Government

 How will the deer removal be carried out?

-The City has contracted with the U. S. Department of Agriculture’s Wildlife Services Program to conduct the removal of up to 20 deer via the use of sharp shooters.
+The City has contracted with the U. S. Department of Agriculture’s Wildlife Services Program to conduct the removal of an approved number of deer via the use of sharp shooters.
 The USDA has a strong safety record conducting these types of activities in and around cities, parks, and airports.
 Public safety is the highest priority in conducting these activities.

 What will be done with the deer carcasses?